 The FAFSA opens up on October 1st, and students should apply as soon as they can!
 The FAFSA uses financial information from the prior, prior year which means that you don’t need to wait for the year to end and can use last year’s financial information.

-The FAFSA code for not reported is 003137 and the CSS Profile Code is 1105.
+The FAFSA code for Case Western is 003137 and the CSS Profile Code is 1105.

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
 However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.